Talodi people

-The Talodi are a sub-ethnic group of the Nuba peoples in the Nuba Mountains of South Kordofan state, in southern Sudan.
-They likely number more than 1,000 people.
+The Talodi are a sub-ethnic group of the Nuba peoples in the Nuba Mountains of South Kordofan state, in Sudan.
+They likely number more than 20,000 people.

 The area's city and district, Talodi, are named for them.

 Language

 The Talodi people speak Talodi in the Talodi–Heiban languages group.
 They are in the Kordofanian languages grouping of the Nuba Mountains, which is a branch of the major Niger–Congo language family.